-On the SIP Configuration page the dial out extension supports the addition of comma delimited pauses and sending additional DTMF tones (using rfc2833).
+On the Button Configuration page, dial out extensions support the addition of comma delimited pauses and sending additional DTMF tones (using rfc2833).
 The first comma will pause three seconds after a call is first established with a remote device.
 Subsequent commas will pause for 2 seconds.
 A pause of one second will be sent after each numerical digit.

-Table 2-11.
+Table 2-12.
 Examples of Dial-Out Extension Strings